xdmvdlsvxz35927/notes/README.md

 4. Don't multitask: Focus on one task at a time to avoid distractions and maintain your concentration.
 Once you finish one tasks move on to the next.
 5. Learn to say "no": If you have too many tasks or projects going on at once, learn to decline additional work or requests for help.
 You can always come back to it later if it' s important.
 6. Document your code and projects: Keeping good documentation will make it easy to refer back and make changes or updates in the future.
 It will also help others understand your coding and project.

+# 2024-02-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember that simplicity, readability, and correctness trump blindly chasing efficiency without evidence."

+This quote by computer scientist Donald Knuth reminds us that over-concern with optimizing code before it's actually needed can lead to complex, hard-to-maintain systems.
+It's more prudent to ensure code works correctly and is easily understandable, then fine-tune for performance where it genuinely impacts the user experience or system scalability.